DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 ### What are the features of Debussy?
 Here some of the prevalent features of Debussy.
-- analysis on single- or multiple-phase specimens
+- Analysis on single- or multiple-phase specimens
-- fitting on one or more experimental data set simultaneously
+- Fitting on one or more experimental data set simultaneously
-- fitting of data sets collected with synchrotron or laboratory X-ray
+- Fitting of data sets collected with synchrotron or laboratory X-ray
-- all scattering amplitudes/factors of atomic species already encoded into the program
+- All scattering amplitudes/factors of atomic species already encoded into the program
-- background components treated with experimental data or Chebyshev polynomials
+- Background components treated with experimental data or Chebyshev polynomials
-- modelling of lattice expansions or contractions varying with the crystal size
+- Modelling of lattice expansions or contractions varying with the crystal size

 ### Who made Debussy and when?